mpountou/General-Recommendation-Engine/README.md

-# RecoM-Recommender-Engine
+# RecoM-Recommendation-Engine
-A Python Recomender engine made by Mpountou
+A Recommendation engine made by Mpountou with love and python